go-chi/jwtauth/README.md

 be the generic `jwtauth.Authenticator` middleware or your own custom handler which checks the request context jwt token and error to prepare a custom http response.

+Note: jwtauth supports custom verification sequences for finding a token from a request by using the `Verify` middleware instantiator directly.
+The default `Verifier` is instantiated by calling `Verify(ja, TokenFromQuery, TokenFromHeader, TokenFromCookie)`.

 # Usage